 Date: 24 March 2022, 9am-1pm CET

-The Study in Europe Virtual Fair - First Edition 2022 is designed as a customised platform for representatives of European higher education institutions aiming to meet prospective students, young professionals, researchers, and parents interested in European higher education.
+The Study in Europe Virtual Fair - Malaysia and ASEAN Region is designed as a customised platform for representatives of European higher education institutions aiming to meet prospective students, young professionals, researchers, and parents interested in European higher education.

 European and Malaysian university representatives will be invited to participate in an online workshop/symposium on the 23rd of March.

 Your institution will interact virtually with potential higher education students and researchers in Malaysia and further Southeast Asian countries in various ways.
 Promote your country, institution, and study programmes at your virtual fair booth. (see fair profile below)

 To get an impression of previous fairs, watch our welcome video for the previous Study in Europe Virtual Fair Latin America here.

 Participation fee: 600 EUR (excl.
 VAT, unless otherwise applicable)

 The Study in Europe virtual fair will give you the chance to: